ferdy/.emacs.d/README.md

 file in the `lisp` directory will be automatically installed and configured.

 ## Updates
-This configuration tracks latest Emacs developments.
-If you intend to use it, I highly recommend you update and build your sources at least once a week.
+This configuration tracks latest Emacs developments, so I highly recommend you update and build your sources at least once a week.

 You can use [Magit](https://github.com/magit/magit); `magit-status` is bound to <kbd>C-c v v</kbd>.
 Or you can do it with the command line: